 - Temporary Guardianship.
 In certain situations, the court may issue an emergency order to create grant temporary guardianship.
 Usually, this involves a medical or financial emergency.

 Guardianship cases may involve elderly loved ones or adult children with severe disabilities.
 If you believe that a loved one or relative needs a guardian, then contact our Las Vegas law firm today.
 We can discuss your options and assist you in petitioning the court for guardianship of person and/or the estate.

-Attorney Tiffany Welt Doctors is a Nevada guardianship attorney who assists families with guardianship issues.
+Attorney Tiffany Welt Doctors is a Las Vegas guardianship attorney who assists families with guardianship issues.
 Whether you need to establish emergency temporary guardianship or need to make permanent arrangements, we can help.
 Call (702) 382-2030 or contact us online today.